salcedoe/MtMdocs/docs/slicer/CTChestExplore.md

     ![img-name](images/Welcome-Module.png){ width="400"}

-2. Select "CTChest"
+3. Select "CTChest"

-3. Wait...
+4. Wait...
 Slicer will download the volume to your computer.

-4. After some time, you should see CT cross-sections in the 2D Viewers.
+5. After some time, you should see CT cross-sections in the 2D Viewers.

 ![img-name](images/CTChest-Load.png){ width="450"}

 ??? question "Which panel shows the original data as it was capture and which panels show the Multiplanar reconstructions"

     CT data is captured along the axial plane, which is shown in the Red Viewer (Coronal Slices).
 You can tell because this data set is circular (actually columnar).
 The other two viewers display the [MPRs](http://www.wikiradiography.net/page/Multiplanar+Reconstruction+(MPR)).

+### Layout Menu

+The organization of the viewers can be set in the Layout menu, found in the toolbar:

+![layout view][four_up]

+Select the "Four-Up" view from the toolbar if you currently don't have that layout.

+[four_up]:images/layout-menu-4up.png

 ### Data Module